Skip to main content

 • graphics

-• “I feel like this whole rebranding has completely lost the original style of SCP:CB, and now the game looks like one of those bad SCP:CB Unity ports you see everywhere, it's also very unoptimized now because of this even at "low" graphics setting I get around 10 fps or less, plus due to the lighting even at the "lively" intro, all the rooms (especially the cell rooms) feel very underlit.”
+• “I feel like this whole rebranding has completely lost the original style of SCP:CB.
+Now the game looks like one of those bad SCP:CB Unity ports, and it's very unoptimized.
+Even at 'low' graphics settings, I get around 10 fps or less.
+Due to the lighting, even at the 'lively' intro, all the rooms (especially the cell rooms) feel very underlit.
+This is not even a sequel; it's just Ultimate Edition reborn but with multiplayer.”

 • gameplay

-• “Singleplayer runs relatively fine and is beatable, however it has many issues with basic gameplay elements and core features of progression that base ultimate edition doesn't; co-op multiplayer has these issues and more with bugs like SCP AI breaking randomly or even soft locks.”
+• “Singleplayer runs relatively fine and is beatable, however it has genuinely so many issues with basic gameplay elements and even core features of progression that base ultimate edition simply doesn't, and co-op multiplayer has these issues and more with some bugs like the SCP AI breaking randomly or even soft locks.”

-• “914 is so poorly done that it's more likely to destroy your card than actually upgrade it, which makes any gameplay in light actual dogass.”
+• “914 is so poorly done that it's more likely to destroy your card than actually upgrading it, which makes any gameplay in light actual dogass.”

 • stability